Erie, Pennsylvania: Transportation

 The former "Water Level Route" of the New York Central Railroad travels directly through Erie.
 It is now the mainline for CSX freight trains.
 The main line of the Norfolk Southern Railway, originally built by the Nickel Plate Railroad, also travels through Erie.
 Norfolk Southern trains once ran down the middle of 19th Street, but crews removed the tracks in 2002.
 Passenger rail service is provided by Amtrak's Lake Shore Limited out of Union Station at 14th and State streets.
 The Lake Shore Limited stops twice daily—one eastbound towards New York City or Boston, and one westbound towards Chicago.

-Erie International Airport and Tom Ridge Field (IATA code: ERI; ICAO code: KERI) are located 5 mi west of the city and host general aviation, charter, and airline service.
-Destinations with nonstop flights out of Erie include Charlotte Douglas International Airport via American Airlines, and Detroit Metropolitan Wayne County Airport via Delta Air Lines (Currently suspended).
-As of 2011, Erie International was amid an $80.5 million project to extend the runway by 1920 ft, for a total length of 8420 ft, "to meet safety requirements" and allow the airport to accommodate larger aircraft.
+Erie International Airport (IATA code: ERI; ICAO code: KERI) is located 5 mi west of the city and hosts general aviation, charter, and airline service.
+Destinations with nonstop flights out of Erie include Charlotte Douglas International Airport and O'Hare International Airport via American Airlines, and Orlando International Airport and Tampa International Airport (seasonal) via Breeze Airways.

 Presque Isle forms a natural harbor known as Presque Isle Bay, where the Port of Erie operates.
 It offers some of the finest port facilities for cargo shipping on the Great Lakes, with direct rail access.
 The Erie−Western Pennsylvania Port Authority provides water taxi service in the summer between Dobbins Landing and Liberty Park in downtown Erie, and the Waterworks ferry landing on Presque Isle.